niizam/grassenter/Readme.md

-# GitHub action for checking in on Genshin Web Event
+# GitHub action for Anime

-Setup this repo, then forget the hassle of checking in to Genshin Daily Web Event manually.
+Setup this repo, then forget the hassle of checking in to Anime Event manually.

 ### Setup Instruction